Optimisation¶

-In cBot optimisation, each optimisation pass is considered an 'individual'.
+In cBot optimisation, each optimisation pass is considered an individual.
 To evaluate individual passes, the genetic algorithm calculates a certain fitness score for each pass and compares this score against all other passes.

 Any genetic algorithm has the following stages.